 Finding out that your bank has blocked your account isn’t a great experience.
 And it’s obviously distressing if you know you’ve done nothing wrong.
 You might not understand the reasons why it’s happened, and feel powerless to put things right.
 But blocking accounts is something all banks have to do sometimes.

-It’s a topic we see coming up on online review sites, or our community forum.
-And we don’t want people to get the misleading impression that we’re always blocking accounts for no reason, or stealing anyone’s money.
 So we wanted to share some more information about why this (very rarely) happens, and what you can do.

 Blocking accounts is a legal requirement

 We’re a regulated bank.
 That means as part of our banking license, we have to follow a lot of very specific rules and codes of conduct.
 Our regulators are the Financial Conduct Authority and the Prudential Regulation Authority (part of the Bank of England).
 These bodies keep us in check and make sure we’re following all the relevant laws.